tonysparks/litac/README.md

   -lib <arg>           The LitaC library path
-  -cPrefix <arg>       The symbol prefix to use on the generated C code output -run                 Runs the program after a successful compile -o, -output <arg>    The name of the compiled binary -outpuDir <arg>      The directory in which the C output files are stored -v, -version         Displays the LitaC version
+  -cPrefix <arg>       The symbol prefix to use on the generated C code output -run                 Runs the program after a successful compile -checkerOnly         Only runs the type checker, does not compile -cOnly               Only creates the C output file, does not compile the generated C code -profile             Reports profile metrics of the compiler -disableLine         Disables #line directive in C output -debug               Enables debug mode
+  -o, -output <arg>    The name of the compiled binary -outpuDir <arg>      The directory in which the C output files are stored -v, -version         Displays the LitaC version
   -h, -help            Displays this help
+  -t, -types <arg>     Includes TypeInfo for reflection
+                       <arg> can be:
+                         all         Means all types will have reflection values tagged      Means only basic types and types annoted with @typeinfo will have reflection values
-  -t, -types           Does not include TypeInfo for reflection -test <arg>          Runs functions annotated with @test.  'arg' is a regex of which tests should be run -buildCmd            The underlying C compiler build and compile command.
+  -test <arg>          Runs functions annotated with @test.  <arg> is a regex of which tests should be run -buildCmd            The underlying C compiler build and compile command.
 Variables will
                        be substituted if found:
                           %output%         The executable name